hol-workshop/hol-workshop.github.io/gglab/step5.md

 #### Registering a Replication Slot

 Oracle GoldenGate needs to register the extract with the database replication slot, before adding extract process in Goldengate.
-_Ensure to have the DBLOGIN connected to the source database._
+_Ensure that you are connected to SourceDB using the DBLOGIN command._

-We will register each of these three extracts in next 3 steps.
+We will issue register command in each of these extracts steps.

 #### Exttar

 Let's begin to create the first extract process, which is continuous replication in usual migration and replication project scenario.

 First register your extract `register extract exttar`.
 Then edit extract configuration with `edit params exttar`.